darryl-h/v-rising-server/README.md

 * Click `Next`
 * In the `When do you want the task to start` radio box, select `Daily`
 * Click `Next`
-* Beside the `Start:` Field, select todays date, and a time when you want the update to happen (Usually a low user time, like 09:00 AM EST))
+* Beside the `Start:` Field, select todays date, and a time when you want the update to happen (Usually a time when users may not be playing, like 09:00 AM EST))
 * Ensure that the `Recur Every` is set to `1`
 * Click `Next`
 * In the `What action do you want the task to perform` radio box, select `Start a program`